 Our shop has the capability to handle small or large-scale production according to your needs.
 Whether it’s simple or complex, we bring our trademark enthusiasm and professionalism to the table every time, giving you the benefit of our experience, our passion, and our insight to make your concept shine.

-If you have a project that requires precision machining in Houston, Westpoint Tool and Molding should be your first call.
+If you have a project that requires precision machining in Houston, West Point Plastics, LLC should be your first call.
 We are a small, independent organization that thrives on bringing ideas to life.
 We truly love what we do – and it shows.

 Get started: Give us a call today.
 We’d love to hear about your project and talk to you about how we can make it real.